There’s one not-so-secret ingredient that fuels relationship building and makes SEO work. It also makes social sharing work. Referrals, too.

 Maybe they’re running a workshop or speaking at a conference.
 You won’t be able to make every one, but I bet you can make one or two a year.
 Meeting people in real life makes an impression that can’t be duplicated online, as much as I might love my cozy digital reality.

 But we’re digital denizens, and online connections are an important part of how we connect.
 See if your content crush offers online classes somewhere.
 If they do, try to attend.

-You’ll get a much closer look at why their work looks like it does … and it can be a great place to share your own experiences, to polish your craft, and maybe even show off a little.
+You’ll get a much closer look at why their work looks like it does … and it can be a great place to share your own experiences, polish your craft, and maybe even show off your own online business ideas a little.